httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~

-This results in the following Signature-Input and Signature headers being added to the message under the label `sig-b22`:
+This results in the following Signature-Input and Signature header fields being added to the message under the label `sig-b22`:

 ~~~ http-message